Azure/Industrial-IoT/docs/howto-run-microservices-locally.md

-# Run the OPC Twin Microservices locally
+# Run the Azure Industrial IoT Microservices locally

-The OPC Twin Microservices contained in this repository provide a REST like API on top of our Azure Industrial IoT components, for example our [OPC UA components](https://github.com/Azure/azure-iiot-opc-ua).
+The Industrial IoT Microservices contained in this repository provide a REST like API on top of our Azure Industrial IoT components, for example our [OPC UA components](https://github.com/Azure/azure-iiot-opc-ua).

 ## Prerequisites